brodieG/alike/NOTES.md

 ### Environments

 Probably should have contents compared by name, not just sequentially?
+How do we treat hashed environments vs non hashed?

 ### Attribute Comparison